JuliaLabs/Cassette.jl/docs/src/contextualpass.md

 This is pretty cool, but also a bit limited.
 First of all, what if we want to move more than just `println` invocations into our callback, e.g. what if we want to slice the construction of `println`'s arguments as well?
-Another potential issue is that this implementation requires an  explicit `Any` barrier, preventing the compiler from inferring callback construction (note, however, that this does not prevent the inference of *invoking* the callback).
+Another potential issue is that this implementation requires an explicit `Any` barrier, preventing the compiler from inferring callback construction (note, however, that this does not prevent inferring *invocation* of the callback).
 This is possibly desirable in some cases, since you're being easier on the compiler, but what if you really wanted to expose Julia's type inference to callback construction?